EconForge/dolo.py/doc/source/model_specification.rst

     - name: `terminal_condition`
     - short name: `f_T_2`

-Sometimes the terminal condition is given as an explicity choicie for the controls in the last period.
+Sometimes the terminal condition is given as an explicit choice for the controls in the last period.
 This defines function :math:`f^{T,\star}` such that:

 .. math::